← AI Operations Tools

 Decision Rules

-LOW / LOWAutomate for volume.
-Value comes from throughput, not skill replacement.
-Full autonomy is safe.
+LOW / LOWAutomate for volume - value comes from throughput, not skill replacement, and full autonomy is safe.

 HIGH / LOWAutomate aggressively.
 This is where AI creates transformative ROI.
 Build quality gates on the cheap verification and scale.

-LOW / HIGHDo not automate until you can make verification cheaper.
+LOW / HIGHDon't automate until you can make verification cheaper.
 Invest in rubrics, deterministic checks, or decomposition before deploying AI.

 HIGH / HIGHDo not automate yet.
 No cheap feedback signal means no quality gates - unless you build one.
 See below.